taliyos/Form2RoleBot/README.md

 # Form2RoleBot

 ## About
 Form2Role bot is a Discord bot that takes data from Google Sheets in order to assign roles to users.
+Created using Discord.NET.
 You can get the latest version at: https://github.com/talios0/Form2RoleBot/releases

 ## Required Fields